maneeshd/stroop-effect/README.md

-# Udacity: Machine Learning Foundation Nanodegree
+# Stroop Effect: Statistical Analysis of a Perceptual Phenomenon

-## Stroop Effect: Statistical Analysis of a Perceptual Phenomenon
+***by Maneesh Divana for Udacitys Machine Learning Foundation Nanodegree***

 In a Stroop task, participants are presented with a list of words, with each word displayed in a color of ink.
 The participant's task is to say out loud the color of the ink in which the word is printed.
 The task has two conditions: